Heidi Schreck: Career

 Schreck is married to director Kip Fagan.
 As of 2019, they live in Park Slope, Brooklyn.
+They have two children.

 Honors and awards

 She won the 2008 Obie Award for Distinguished Performance by an Actress for Drum of the Waves of Horikawa.
 She won the 2010 Obie Award for Distinguished Performance by an Actress for Circle Mirror Transformation.
 Schreck and the cast of Circle Mirror Transformation received a 2010 Drama Desk Award, Outstanding Ensemble Performance.

 Her play Grand Concourse, performed in 2014–2015 at Playwrights Horizons and Steppenwolf Theatres, received the Lilly Awards, the Stacey Mindich "Go Write A Play" Award for best new play in 2015, and was a finalist for the 2014–2015 Susan Smith Blackburn Prize.
 Schreck was a Playwrights Horizons Tow Foundation Playwright-in-Residence in 2014.
 Grand Concourse received an Edgerton Foundation New American Plays award.

 She received a commission from the Atlantic Theatre Company in conjunction with the Kenyon Institute at Kenyon College in June 2016.
 She appeared at the Kenyon Playwrights Conference and taught a master class.

 Schreck was a finalist for the 2018–2019 Susan Smith Blackburn prize for her play What the Constitution Means to Me.
 What the Constitution Means to Me was a finalist for the 2019 Pulitzer Prize for Drama.
 The play was nominated for the 2019 Tony Award for Best Play and Schreck was nominated for the 2019 Tony Award for Best Actress in a Play.

 Schreck is the co-winner, with Amy Herzog, of the 2019 Horton Foote Playwriting Award, which includes a $12,500 monetary award.

 She is the recipient of the 2018 Hull-Warriner Award, presented by the Dramatists Guild of America Council for What the Constitution Means to Me.
 The award is presented to an American author honoring a work "dealing with social, political or religious mores of the time".

 In 2019, Schreck won the Smithsonian magazine's American Ingenuity award.